Ravenports/Ravenports/README.md

 There will be three main components of Ravenports.

   1. **Source ports:**
-This component is not seen or utilized by regular users.
+This component, known as "ravensource" is not seen or utilized by regular users.
 It resembles the ports tree seen in FreeBSD and pkgsrc, but only at the individual port directory level.
 It is not arranged in categories.
 The contents of each port directory is used to generate a port buildsheet.